Jack Dorsey: Bluesky

-Dorsey is a co-founder of Bluesky, a Twitter spin-off developing a decentralized social networking protocol and app.
+In February 2022, Dorsey joined the board of directors of Bluesky, a Twitter spin-off developing a decentralized social networking protocol and app.
+In May 2024, he announced he was no longer on the board of directors.
+He instead endorsed X, which he called "freedom technology".
+In a 2024 interview, Dorsey said that Bluesky's shift toward a traditional corporate structure and the introduction of centralized moderation tools were major factors behind his leaving the company.

+Digital currency

+Dorsey is one of the few persons who are speculated to be Satoshi Nakamoto, the creator of Bitcoin.

 Other projects

-In 2013, Dorsey expressed to CNN an admiration for Michael Bloomberg, and said that he aspires to become mayor of New York City.
+In 2013, Dorsey expressed his admiration of Michael Bloomberg to CNN, and said he aspires to become mayor of New York City.
 He served as a judge for Bloomberg's NYC BigApps competition in 2011.

 On December 24, 2013, Dorsey was announced as a new member of the board of directors of The Walt Disney Company.
 In January 2018, it was reported that Dorsey would not seek reelection at Disney's March annual meeting, due to increased difficulty with conflicts of interest.

 Dorsey is a board member of the Berggruen Institute's Governance Center.
 Dorsey gives advice in a chapter of Tim Ferriss' book Tools of Titans.

 Dorsey is a vocal Bitcoin advocate, and has spoken at Bitcoin conferences such as "The B Word".
 He has said that if he were not working on Twitter and Square, he would be working on Bitcoin.

 He also endorses and financially supported the development of the Nostr social networking protocol.

+In 2023, Dorsey provided the seed funding for OCEAN, a Bitcoin mining pool with the stated goal of decentralizing Bitcoin mining by giving miners the ability to select or construct their own block templates, reducing reliance on centralized pool operators.

+In 2025, Dorsey launched a peer-to-peer messaging app called Bitchat, which uses Bluetooth mesh networking to connect nearby users without the need for an internet connection.

+In November 2025, Dorsey announced he is backing a new app called diVine based on the defunct Vine platform.